TULiberalArts/Neuroscience/pages/student-life.md

 - Secretary: [Tara Peterson](mailto:tug59434@temple.edu)

 Interested in joining?
 Contact one of our board members or complete an application (available in Weiss Hall, Office 638).

+## Grey Matters TU
+**What is Grey Matters?**<br>
+Grey Matters’ largest effort is producing a semesterly brain sciences publication that is written, edited, illustrated, and produced entirely by Temple University students from a wide range of departments.
+Our mission is to bring the Temple community closer to science by operating as Temple’s first undergraduate neuroscience journal.
+All articles will be written such that they are accessible to those with a non-science background.

+**Available Positions:**<br>
+Each position is a semesterly commitment and we release applications at the beginning of each semester.
+- Author
+- Lay Reviewer
+- Scientific Reviewer
+- General Editor
+- Artist

+**Executive Board:**<br>
+- _Editor in Chief:_ Nikita Sajeev
+- _Science Managing Editor:_ Charita Kunta
+- _Lay & General Managing Editor:_ Ashish Abraham
+- _Senior Science Editor:_ Areebah Rahman
+- _Lay Senior Editor:_ Aarohi Shah
+- _General Senior Editor:_ Olivia Rojek
+- _Social Media/Recruitment Director:_ Allison Berger
+- _Art Director:_ Becca Gitlevich
+- _Website Director:_ Naveen Gedupoori

+**_Have any questions about Grey Matters TU?
+Email [greymatters@temple.edu](mailto:greymatters@temple.edu)_**